CatTaft/Projects/README.md

 Contents of the folders:

 - DAT 475 - ANOVA, Pareto Analysis - This is a couple of projects from school where I performed ANOVA and Parento analyses to examine product defects in a hypothetical production scenario.

+- Global Education - This is an end to end personal project using education data from ourworldindata.org, obtained via Kaggle.
+It goes through cleaning, EDA with some analysis, and an XGboost and Random Forest model.
+As of 1/12/24 I've finished the notebook and will be linking the Tableau public dashboard I'm working on and will upload a final report here.

 - MAT 303 - Stats 2 - Regression in R - This has two projects and multiple problem sets, each with a report.
 The entire class was focused on various regression techniques, performed with R.